L&D roles are changing – how will you adapt?

 In The Singularity is Near, Raymond Kurzweil states that future combinations of AI, nano- technology, and biotechnology will create a world where anything that can be imagined will be possible, raising the importance of imagination as the key catalyst for human progress.

-Will you be the next Head of Imagination or Chief Envisioning Officer?
+As we move into to the year 2020, will you be the next Head of Imagination or Chief Envisioning Officer?
 Don’t laugh – those are real job titles.